LED bulbs use 75% less energy than incandescent bulbs — DOE

 The Looming Trash Tsunami: What Happens to "Dead" Solar Panels?

 Solar panels are the heroes of the global energy transition.
 They are silent, durable, and carbon-free.
-However, as the first massive wave of residential and utility-scale solar installations (circa 2000–2010) reaches its 25-year design life, we face an unprecedented logic challenge: E-Waste.
+However, as the first massive wave of residential and utility-scale solar installations (circa 2000–2010) reaches its 25-year design life, we face an unusual logic challenge: E-Waste.

 By 2030, the International Renewable Energy Agency (IRENA) projects that 8 million metric tons of aged solar panels will have accumulated globally.
 By 2050, that number could hit 78 million tons.
 This isn't just glass and aluminum; it is a concentration of high-purity silicon, silver, and copper—materials that are currently being thrown away.